 This is one of the most important aspects of this whole process.
 Once you’ve identified who your customer is, and what your brand voice is, it’s time to make sure all your assets are in alignment accordingly.
 This means all branded content; like email campaigns and signature blocks, brochures and sales materials, packaging, phone scripts, and automated phone menus to name a few.
 It also means your digital presence.
 Does your website have the right messaging for your audience in the right voice?
 Are you trying to convey efficiency and simplicity, but your website isn’t user friendly?
 Make sure that your customers’ experience accurately reflects these principles at every touch point.

 Sometimes, it’s easy to overlook the simple things when you have a task this big.
 So, this is a special reminder: Don’t forget to make sure your sales and marketing materials -- like documents, presentations, etc. -- are on brand.
 Make sure everyone has the right versions of everything and easy access to them when needed.
 Many organizations struggle with managing presentations and keeping materials up to date, but there are tools available today that can ensure sales always has the right information at their fingertips.
-If your sales force is using mobile or tablets, check out App Data Room.
+If your sales force is using mobile or tablets, check out Modus.

 Some key questions you may want to ask are: Does this asset match our overall brand voice?
 Is it consistent with our other assets?
 Is this what our audience is looking for, in terms of content and experience?